From BR Bullpen

 Zimmerman caught Barack Obama's first pitch during the 2010 Opening Day ceremony.
 He went on to have another very productive season, hitting .307/.388/.510 in 142 games, with 32 doubles and 25 homers.
 He missed 58 games at the start of the 2011 season after going on the disabled list on April 10th with an abdominal strain, and only coming back on June 14th.
 He was off to a great start, hitting .357 in 8 games before the injury.
 He still managed to play 101 games, hitting .289 but with only 12 homers and 49 RBI.
 Still, the Nationals were no too worried by the fall in production as on February 26, 2012, as spring training was getting under way, they announced that they had signed Ryan to a contract extension worth $100 million that would keep him with the team until 2019.
 He had his customary productive season that year, hitting .282/.346/.478 in 145 games, with 36 doubles, 25 homers and 95 RBI as the Nationals posted the best record in the National League.
 He was outstanding in the NLDS against the St. Louis Cardinals, going 8 for 21 (.381) with a double and a pair of homers, but the Nats still lost in five games.

 On May 29, 2013, he had the first three-homer game of his career against the Baltimore Orioles at Camden Yards.
 He homered in his first three at-bats, driving in 4 runs, as the Nats took a 6-3 lead into the 7th inning, but the team then collapsed, losing the game, 9-6.
 The Chicago Cubs' Dioner Navarro also hit three homers that day, making it only the 14th time that two players had collected three homers on the same day.
 However, it was a frustrating season for Ryan and the Nats, as the team struggled to play .500 ball, while Zimmerman suffered from problems with his throwing, resulting from off-season shoulder surgery.
 He had committed 17 errors by the start of August and was fielding only .934, prompting manager Davey Johnson to wonder aloud whether he should not be moved to another position.
+He finished the season with a .275 average in 147 games, 26 homers and 79 RBIs; his fielding percentage improved to .945 and he led the NL in putouts at third base; he did finish second with 21 errors at the position, while Pedro Alvarez the Pittsburgh Pirates committed 27.

 Notable Achievements